bbauska/LFS173x/README.md

     that Alice presented) to get a proof from Faber that it is a credentialed academic institution from an authorized regulator.

-## Lab: Issuing, Holding, Proving and Verifying {#lab-issuing-holding-proving-and-verifying .unnumbered}
+## Lab: Issuing, Holding, Proving and Verifying

 In this first lab, we'll walk through the interactions of three Aries
 agents: